Microscopic understanding of NMR signals by dynamic mean-field theory for spins: Models and spin DMFT

-The first step of spinDMFT is to replace these operators by classical time-dependent mean-fields $\vec{V}_{i}(t)$.
-Each mean-field summarizes the interaction of a large number of spins.
-Therefore, according to the central limit theorem, the mean-fields underlie a Gaussian distribution.
+Note that the easy-axis anisotropy is entirely hidden in the operators $\vec{\mb{V}}_{i}$.
+The first step of spinDMFT is to replace these operators by classical time-dependent mean fields $\vec{V}_{i}(t)$.
+Each mean field summarizes the interaction of a large number of spins.
+Therefore, according to the central limit theorem, the mean fields follow a Gaussian distribution.
 Replacing the local-environment operators, we arrive at an effective single-site model

 The quantum degrees of freedom of each spin are decoupled from those of the rest of the ensemble; hence, the spin index can be omitted henceforth.
-The mean-fields can vary from site to site, even on average.
+The mean fields can vary from site to site, even on average.
 However, for the fluoride ions in $\ce{CaF}_{2}$ as well as for the protons in adamantane, translational invariance is a well justified assumption.
-Therefore, the distribution of each mean-field is independent of the site $i$ so that this index can be omitted as well.
-We consider a single site, i.e., a single spin and a single mean-field henceforth.
+Therefore, the distribution of each mean field is independent of the site $i$ so that this index can be omitted as well.
+We consider a single site, i.e., a single spin and a single mean field henceforth.

-Since the mean-field is Gaussian, only the first and the second moment are required to fully determine it.
-In the high-temperature regime of completely disordered spins, expectation values are evaluated with respect to the disordered state $\rho_0 \propto \mathbbm{1}$.
+Since the mean field is Gaussian, only the first and the second moment are required to fully determine it.
+In the high-temperature regime of completely disordered spins, expectation values are evaluated with respect to the disordered state $\rho_0~\propto~\mathbbm{1}$.
 The first moment is thus zero,

 where $\alpha \in \{x,y,z\}$ and the line with upper index ``mf'' denotes the mean-field averaging.
 The second moments can be related to quantum correlations of the original field according to